 Music heals.
 We don’t just know this intuitively, we feel it.
 While it may not cure cancer, dengue or coronavirus, music can heal our humanity by rallying us to stand up to racial injustice.
 It can also be a tool for supporting our fellowmen affected by COVID-19.
 On an everyday level, music provides the solace that we sorely need, especially now as we face imminent recession and brace ourselves for hard times ahead.
 To this end, we bring you some music recommendations.
-It’s playlist material that speaks to the heart and soul, and hopefully also gives you the strength to get through another day.
+It’s a music playlist that speaks to the heart and soul, and hopefully also gives you the strength to unwind and get through another day.

 (If you’re looking for music for your commute to work, you can check it out here.)